Howard Hewett

-Howard Hewett Jr. (born October 1, 1955) is an American singer–songwriter.
+Howard Hewett Jr. (born October 1, 1955) is a Grammy Award winning American singer–songwriter.
 Hewett rose to fame as the lead vocalist of the group Shalamar.
 In 1985, he left the group to pursue his solo career, but he later returned to the group in 2001.
 He signed with Elektra Records.
 In 1986, he released his debut solo album I Commit to Love.
 Hewett and his group Shalamar contributed material to the Beverly Hills Cop soundtrack.
 The soundtrack won a Grammy Award for Best Score Soundtrack for Visual Media in 1986.

 Biography

 Raised in Akron, Ohio, Hewett moved to Los Angeles in 1976, where he first met Jeffrey Daniel and Jody Watley at a club in the LA Crenshaw district.
 Hewett formed a show group called "Beverly Hills" and toured throughout Europe, the UK, Scandinavia and Asia for all of 1977 till the middle of 1978.
 After returning from overseas, Hewett started recording for Jeffrey Bowen.

 In 1978, he got a call from Jeffrey Daniel who was in need of a lead singer and Hewett accepted the offer.
 Within three days Hewett flew to New Jersey, where he met up with Watley and Daniel and started recording the Big Fun LP with their producer, Leon Sylvers.
 The trio went on to record songs such as "Second Time Around", "Make That Move", "A Night to Remember", "Dancing in the Sheets" and the ballad "This Is for the Lover in You".
 Hewett was the group's lead singer from 1979 until 1985.

-When Shalamar broke up in the mid-1980s, Hewett went on to a lukewarm solo career.
+When Shalamar broke up in the mid-1980s, Hewett went on to a solid solo career.
 However, in 1985 before signing his solo deal with Elektra Records, he was arrested and indicted in Miami with his fiancée Mori Molina for possession with an intent to distribute cocaine.
 Molina, who was indicted in Tampa as well as Miami, was convicted and served prison time; but after a four-day trial, in which Molina testified that Hewett had nothing to do with the crime, Hewett was acquitted of all charges.
 In spite of his legal battles, Hewett signed his solo deal with Elektra Records and in 1986, before the Miami trial, released his first solo album I Commit to Love (R&B number 12), a solid urban album that yielded two top 10 R&B hits, "I’m for Real" (R&B number 2) and "Stay" (R&B number 8).